Please visit our COVID_19 Information Page for updates

 We recommend staying for 4 hours, but we know that schedules can be tight.
-However, we would say that 2 hours just isn’t enough to get the full experience, as a 30-45 minutes instruction session is required.
-Circuits range from only 1 metre – 20 metres high, suitable for all levels of fitness, so there's no excuse to leave the in-laws behind.
+However, we would say that 2 hours just isn’t enough to get the full experience, as a 30-45 minutes safety briefing session is required.
+Circuits range from only 1 metre – 20 metres high, suitable for all levels of fitness, so there's no excuse to leave the in-laws behind!

 Picnic areas are scattered throughout the forest and we have an outdoor seating area, for those who fancy a rest in between challenges.
 Any spectators who decide not to participate can be chief photographer, with access to everywhere the group is, following from the ground.
 But remember there is no age barrier, so parents, aunts, uncles and grandparents have no excuse for sitting this one out.

 We would love to bump some customers off the next Safety Briefing to accommodate you if you arrive late, but feel that it’s just not fair…..